huggingface/datatrove/README.md

 Pipelines are platform-agnostic, which means that the same pipeline can smoothly run on different execution environments without any changes to its steps.
 Each environment has its own PipelineExecutor.
 Some options common to all executors:
 - `pipeline` a list consisting of the pipeline steps that should be run
-- `logging_dir` a _OutputDataFolder_ where log files, statistics and more should be saved
+- `logging_dir` a datafolder where log files, statistics and more should be saved
 - `skip_completed` (_bool_, `True` by default) datatrove keeps track of completed tasks so that when you relaunch a job they can be skipped.
 Set this to `False` to disable this behaviour

+Call an executor's `run` method to execute its pipeline.

 ### LocalPipelineExecutor